mikecao/sparrow/README.md

 To update an object, use the `save` function.
 You will need to populate the field defined by the `id_field` property.

-    // Fetch the object from database
+    // Fetch the object from the database
     $user = $db->find(123);

     // Update the object